-Any accident or incident resulting in a fatality or major injury (as specified in Section 2) must be reported to the Corporate Safety Services Team (020 8545 3388) immediately.
+Any accident or incident resulting in a fatality or major injury (as specified above) must be reported to the Corporate Safety Services Team (020 8545 3388) immediately.

 You must ensure that an online accident report form is completed within 24 hours of the incident.
 Ensure the form is fully completed and provides accurate information.